Psion 5mx compared with iPaq2750

 Visconti fountain pen and Moleskine notebook

-Posted by jerry on March 4th, 2006 — Posted in Journal, Writing
+Posted by Jerry on March 4th, 2006 — Posted in Journal, Writing

 With my birthday came a wonderful gift from Sharon – a Visconti Van Gogh (vanilla colour) fountain pen and three of my favourite Moleskine squared paper notebooks 🙂 The pen came with an ink converter so I was eager to test this pen, with its broader medium nib as against the Waterman Apostrophe’s fine nib to see what the difference would be on Moleskine paper – especially given the extended discussion on the use of fountain pens with Moleskine notebooks.